TFEL/Math

 After convergence, those assumptions are checked and some mechanisms may

-be activated or desactivated and the non linear solver is restarted.
+be activated or deactivated and the non-linear solver is restarted.
 The

 activation of a plastic mechanism can lead the